biaw/test-area/docs/README.md

 1. You will need at least two bots set up.
     - The first bot will be your main bot.
 Set it up like this:
-        - Installation: Set to User Install only, without an install link.
+        - Installation: Set to both Guild Install and User Install, without an install link.
         - Bot: Make sure it is private.
 Reset the token and save it.
     - The second one will be your worker bot.
 Set it up like this:
         - Installation: Set to Guild Install only, without an install link.